BIO2106 Medical Microbiology and Immunology 2

 The aim of the course is to further develop the student's understanding of medical microbiology introduced in BIO1104 Medical Microbiology and Immunology 1.
 This requires an understanding of the mechanisms of microbial pathogenesis.
 Introductory analysis of specific disease syndromes, together with discussion of relevant diagnostic and therapeutic options will enable the student to integrate these different fields of study and will enhance their capacity to undertake more advanced studies in the field of infectious diseases.
-Further, through undertaking online based laboratory exercises.
+To further the studentís understanding of applied medical microbiology procedures through undertaking online based laboratory exercises.
 The aim of this course is to provide an understanding of current molecular and conventional investigative tools involved in the analysis of complex infectious diseases.

 The course builds on the level of understanding provided in BIO1104 Medical Microbiology and Immunology 1.
 There is an increased focus on diagnosis and control of infectious diseases in humans.
 Areas of specific emphasis include the nature of microbial virulence factors, antimicrobial therapy and mechanisms of resistance and a system approach to clinical infectious disease syndromes.
 Students will undertake literature searches and report writing training by completing assignment tasks.
 Students will also be exposed to the theory and applications of conventional and molecular technologies for generating, organizing, analysing and interpreting complex microbiological data.
 Students will develop microbiological investigative and analytical skills and be able to provide technical reports and recommendations on the management of infectious disease syndromes.
 Specific Topics will be published in the course handbook.

 On completion of this course students will be able to:

 - make meaningful comments about each of the microbiological terms encountered during the course;

 - describe the general characteristics that differentiate bacteria, viruses, fungi and parasites;